adenearnshaw/quizzes/gameshows/mastermind/README.md

     - Four Horseman of The Apocalypse

 1. Which Jack Nicholson film was based in a mental hospital?
-    - One Flew Over the Cuckoo's Mest
+    - One Flew Over the Cuckoo's Nest

 1. What is the name of the wafer thin confectionery made from chocolate and a stiff paste of saccharose, water, and a small amount of the enzyme invertase?
     - After Eight